isadoramariamendes/rshell/README.md

 #Bugs/Limitations/Issues

-Sometimes occurs unexpected erros which seems to be something releated with the mallocs that the new operator makes.
-However, it is really rare to happen.
-I am trying to debug everything to do not happen this anymore using valgrind.
-When trying to do the command: `echo "Hi!" > README` The following error appears SOMETIMES:

-`*** glibc detected *** bin/rshell: malloc(): memory corruption: 0x0000000000af6270 ***`

-but sometimes just echo `"Hi!" > README` as expected since I did not treated `>` and `<` as connectors. i.e., I am having an undefined behavior.
+This program has undefined behavior when executing `"Hi!" > README`.
+Sometimes it just echo `"Hi!" > README` as expected since I did not treated `>` and `<` as connectors, but sometimes I have other errors.